Art & Culture

 Major Australian Galleries and Exhibition Spaces

-Australia's major public institutions regularly feature botanical and floral art within their permanent collections and temporary exhibitions.
-The Art Gallery of New South Wales, the National Gallery of Victoria, and the Art Gallery of South Australia all hold significant holdings of both historical botanical illustration and contemporary work, and these collections are often displayed in thematic rotations that allow you to see pieces across different periods and artistic approaches.
-Many regional galleries in Queensland, Western Australia, and Tasmania also maintain excellent botanical art collections reflecting local flora.
+You'll find botanical and floral art across Australia's big public museums, both in their permanent collections and in rotating shows.
+The Art Gallery of New South Wales, the National Gallery of Victoria, and the Art Gallery of South Australia all have solid holdings of historical botanical illustration alongside contemporary pieces.
+These collections shift around by theme, so you can catch work from different periods and styles if you visit regularly.
+Queensland, Western Australia, and Tasmania also have regional galleries with respectable botanical art collections, usually heavy on local plants.

 Contemporary Artists Pushing Botanical Boundaries